 Benefit cap - Worcestershire residents

 Currently there is a cap on the total amount of benefits a household can receive each week if you are working age.
-Under the new cap, those living in the UK outside Greater London will receive a maximum of:
+Under the benefit cap, those living in the UK outside Greater London will receive a maximum of:

 - £384.62 per week (£20,000 a year) for a couple.